 According to Civil War historian Mark A. Weitz, “Cowardice in the civil war was defined as deserting in the face of the enemy.”
 Such an action, explains Weitz, “often occurred on a unit-wide basis as some portion of the line became physically or morally overwhelmed and gave way.
 The subsequent retreat disintegrated into a wild, disorderly effort to escape slaughter.”

-This description aptly describes what happened during both the battles of Sabine Cross Roads/Mansfield and Pleasant Hill while Adjutant and 1st Lieutenant Washington H. R. Hangen was fighting with the 47th Pennsylvania Volunteers.
-Various historical accounts report that Union lines buckled multiple times, and that the 47th Pennsylvania was forced to thwart several attempted end runs by Confederate forces.
+This description aptly fits what happened during both the battles of Sabine Cross Roads/Mansfield and Pleasant Hill while Adjutant and First Lieutenant Washington H. R. Hangen and his 47th Pennsylvania subordinates were engaging the enemy.
+Various historical accounts report that Union lines buckled multiple times, and that the 47th Pennsylvania Volunteers were forced to thwart several attempted end runs by Confederate forces.

-So for a charge of cowardice to be lodged against W. H. R. Hangen – whether or not that charge was ever overturned, it must have been difficult to stomach – even more so when thinking back on the past commendations he had received for valor after being wounded in battle and while reading newspaper accounts which acknowledged that the Red River battles in which he had fought had been poorly waged by the most senior Union officers in charge of that campaign.
+So, for a charge of cowardice to be lodged against W. H. R. Hangen—whether or not that charge was ever overturned, it must truly have been difficult for him to stomach—even more so when thinking back on the past commendations he had received for valor after being wounded in battle and while reading newspaper accounts which stated that the Red River battles in which he had fought had been poorly waged by the senior Union officers in charge of that campaign.
 Adding insult to the injury, the stain of such a charge was also usually an indelible one.
-“Often cowardice in the face of the enemy was something observed by a soldier’s comrades, and even if never prosecuted,” explaines Weitz, “it tainted a man’s reputation for the remainder of his life if he was fortunate enough to survive the war.”
+“Often cowardice in the face of the enemy was something observed by a soldier’s comrades, and even if never prosecuted,” explains Weitz, “it tainted a man’s reputation for the remainder of his life if he was fortunate enough to survive the war.”

 Louisiana Reconstruction and the Freedmen’s Bureau